illixion/vscode-vibrancy-continued/README.md

 ![screenshot](./images/warn.png)
 ![screenshot](./images/warnfix.png)

-To fix the "[Unsupported]" warning on VS Code's title bar, please refer to this extension: [Fix VSCode Checksums](https://marketplace.visualstudio.com/items?itemName=lehni.vscode-fix-checksums).
+If you don't have the option to hide the alert, or to fix an `[Unsupported]` warning in VSCode's title bar, please refer to this extension: [Fix VSCode Checksums Next](https://marketplace.visualstudio.com/items?itemName=RimuruChan.vscode-fix-checksums-next).

 # Supported Operating Systems